Experiential Learning Opportunity

 Access the Bridges Individual ELO Verification form

-You will pursue Experiential Learning Opportunities (ELOs) while at Duquesne.
-Most majors have ELOs embedded in them, but all students have the option to seek approval of an Individual ELO.
+At Duquesne, you will pursue Experiential Learning Opportunities (ELOs).
+Most majors have ELOs embedded in them, but all students have the option to seek approval of an Individual ELO (see links above).
 If you have an ELO embedded in your major, an Individual ELO will enrich your learning and enhance your resume or graduate school applications.
 If your major does not include an approved ELO as one of the requirements for the major, you can use an "Individual ELO" to satisfy this experiential learning graduation requirement.

 - The Bridges Experiential Learning Opportunity is a graduation requirement.
 If you have reached your senior year without having already met the requirement, speak with your advisor to solidify a plan for doing so.